replayio/docs/src/app/basics/test-suites/overview/page.md

 Replay Devtools work great with your existing test suite.
 Cypress and Playwright plugins allow you to **rewind or fast forward** to any command from your test run.

-The command details panel contains information on passed arguments, returned values and targeted element.
+The command details panel contains information on passed arguments, returned values, and targeted elements.
 Commands are integrated with the rest of DevTools.
-This means you can jump from a command detail into [Elements panel](/basics/replay-devtools/browser-devtools/elements-panel), or inspect API calls in the [Network panel](/basics/replay-devtools/browser-devtools/network-monitor).
+This means you can jump from a command detail into the [Elements panel](/basics/replay-devtools/browser-devtools/elements-panel), or inspect API calls in the [Network panel](/basics/replay-devtools/browser-devtools/network-monitor).
 {% /basic %}

 {% video src="elementsPanelStopWatch" /%}